josezeta/personal-readme/README.md

 ### How do I like to receive feedback?
 I prefer in person, but slack and email are totally great if that's the way you're most comfortable communicating.
-Sometimes it's easier to get things in writing and then have a follow up conversation.
+Sometimes it's easier to get things in writing and then have a follow-up conversation.

 I am very open to hearing feedback **anytime**.
 If there's something I can do to make your work easier, or something I'm doing is causing you stress, PLEASE speak up.
 Do not hesitate to do it directly.